run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

 ## Run on Kubernetes Workers

 If not yet installed, install docker by performing the instructions here: https://docs.docker.com/engine/install/ubuntu/.
-Specifically you can use a convenience script provided in the document:
+Specifically, you can use a convenience script provided in the document:
 ``` shell
 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh